cognesy/instructor-php/notes/NOTES.md

 - CLI app
 - Fast/simple REST API server - compatible with OpenAI?
 - Revise examples debugging - not sure if it works as expected (what does it demonstrate?)

-# Partially done

-- Export configuration to user folder / use external configuration
-- Validators / Deserializers / Transformers - chain of objects, not a single object
-- API Client: Clean up predefined models, prices, etc.

-# TODOs

 - Multiple tools with tool selection
 - Parallel tool calls
+- Export configuration to user folder / use external configuration
+- Full control over generated prompt (access to Script object processing)

+## Low priority

+- Batch API support (Gemini, OpenAI, Anthropic)
+- Gemini context caching
 - Generate unstructured, then format to structured - to improve reasoning
-- Full control over generated prompt (access to Script object processing)
-- Evals!!!

-## API Client

-- Move to raw Guzzle or Httplug?
+# BACKLOG

 ## Addon: Modules